S1ngSOng/ARVR100-MCO1/README.md

 ### My game is not connecting to the room with my friend
 * Make sure your phone is connected to the same network as your friend’s device.
+* Ensure the network connection is strong enough.
-* Make sure your phone is connected to the photon network.
+* Make sure your phone is connected to the server network.
 This will be done automatically and is indicated by how many players there are in your current room.
+* When connecting let the one player connect to a room first.
+Once a number is shown in the player count, the other player may click multiplayer to join the room.
 * If no number shows up, press the back button and wait for a few seconds before clicking the multiplayer button again.

 ## Contact Information